 Hypotension can be dangerous because blood pressure that’s too low doesn’t supply your body and heart with enough oxygenated blood.

 - heart problems

 - severe allergic reaction (anaphylaxis)

 - endocrine problems

 - certain medications

 A combination of healthy lifestyle habits and medications can help lower your blood pressure.
-If you’re overweight, weight loss is also important in keeping your numbers down.
+If you have overweight or obesity, weight loss is also important in keeping your blood pressure numbers down.

 Remember that a single blood pressure reading doesn’t necessarily classify your health.
 An average of blood pressure readings taken over time is the most accurate.

 That’s why it’s important to have your blood pressure taken by a healthcare professional at least once a year.
 You may need more frequent follow-ups if your readings are consistently elevated.